iStokee/ridctl/docs/README.md

 Default-first UX: on first run, ridctl offers to either accept sensible defaults immediately or walk through a setup wizard.
 You can adjust anything later in Options.

-## Readiness Banner
+## Readiness

-When you run `Show-RiDMenu` on the host, a readiness banner appears above the status cards to quickly indicate if you can proceed:
+When you run `Show-RiDMenu` on the host, the status cards summarize whether VMware Workstation is installed and if virtualization is ready or conflicted.

 - VMware Workstation: Installed/Missing (and version when detected).
 Missing is fatal for VMware flows.
 - Virtualization: Ready/Conflicted/Not Ready.